studio-net/wp-realestate-sync/readme.txt

 = The theme I use is not supported, what can I do ? =

-Let us know at wordpress@lsi.im that you are interrested by this particular theme, We will develop a connector as soon as possible, after validate that it's possible for this theme.
+Let us know at wordpress@lsi.im that you are interrested by this particular theme, we will then develop a connector as soon as possible, (after validating the theme).

 If your an adventurer, you can develop yourself the compatibility by forking https://github.com/studio-net/wp-realestate-sync